Skip to content

 This page describes why Knip uses plugins and the difference between config and entry files.

 Knip has an extensive and growing list of built-in plugins.
-Currently it’s not possible to add custom plugins, but feel free to request a plugin or even write a plugin so others can benefit too.
+Feel free to request a plugin or even write a plugin so others can benefit too!

 Configuration files